HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-file-upload.md

 }
 ```

 Finally, let's do the required migrations and update our database.
-Just run the following commands on the `Package Manager Console`.
+Just run the following commands on the `Package Manager Console` or other terminals.

 ```bash
 Add-Migration initial